 Home Inspection 101 Inside The Inspectors Head : Underground Parking Cracks and Leaks – Water Penetration

-Featured Blog Post Written By Aaron Borsch from A Buyer’s Choice Home Inspections
+Written By: Aaron Borsch from A Buyer’s Choice Home Inspections

 Last blog was on leaky condos and rain screening, and now onto underground parking, underground parking membrane, and other ‘good to know’ items for condos and townhouses.